Close Navigation

 Health and safety blog

-Risk Assessments & Method Statements
+Risk Assessments and Method Statements

-Here at Seguro we know that Risk Assessments & Method Statements can seem a daunting task when you have to start them from scratch.
-We have developed a library of RAMS that can be used within your business on a day to day basis.
+Here at Seguro we know that Risk Assessments & Method Statements (RAMS) can seem a daunting task when you have to start them from scratch.
+We have developed a library of documents that can be used within your business on a day to day basis.

-We constantly update our RAMS with the latest activity based ones we have created.
-Our RAMS can be purchased individually or in a pack depending on what you need.
-If you are unsure if we have the RAMS you need please visit our SHOP and see what you can find.
-There are some examples listed below:
+If you are unsure if we have the document you need please visit our SHOP and see what you can find.

-Risk assessment & method statement for commercial electrical installation
+RAMS for commercial electrical installation

-We also offer a Health & Safety Risk Assessments Pack which contains 65 templates covering a range of subjects.
+We also offer a RAMS Pack which contains 65 templates covering a range of subjects.

 Flat Fee Prices for SMAS